 The second reason is due to a group of famous voice actors sharing their Dungeons and Dragons game through popular streaming services.
 This group is known as Critical Role and are the most viewed creators on Twitch, not to mention garnering millions of views on YouTube!

 But how these people play their game is irrelevant.
-Everyone plays differently. it’s time for you to join in on the adventure!
+The beauty of Dungeons & Dragons is that everyone plays differently and every group is going to be a very different experience.
+If that sounds like your thing, then it’s time for you to join in on the adventure!

 What Is D&D?